WHEN TECHNOLOGY COMES TO THE RESCUE OF THE ENVIRONMENT

 The damage due to HLB is considerable.
 Almost 100 million trees have been affected and destroyed in many countries such as Africa, Asia, South America: Bangladesh, Belize, Bhutan, Brazil, Burundi, Cambodia, Cameroon, China, Comoros, Cuba, Ethiopia, Guatemala, Honduras, Hong Kong, India, Indonesia, Iran, Jamaica, South Africa, Uganda, Uzbekistan, Thailand, United States of America, Vietnam, Yemen and Zimbabwe , compromising the local citriculture.

 There is no exaggeration when HLB is described as the most important, severe, serious, destructive, devastating disease of citrus in the world.
-It has never been successfully eradicated - UNTIL NOW.
+It has never been successfully eradicated -

 Trade secret: We only deliver our innovative solutions – not our technology.

 Google, Coca-Cola, Listerine and WD-40 all attribute their continued success to trade secrets.

 Other Scientific Names